Cultural outings organised by the association

 Guided tour of Notre-Dame Cathedral, a UNESCO World Heritage Site.

-Three times burnt down, three times rebuilt, the Cathedral of the Sacred Hearts has been restored to its original state, but also in an innovative way, since its framework is made of concrete.
+Burned down three times and rebuilt three times, the coronation cathedral has been restored to its original state, but also in an innovative way, as its framework is made of concrete.

-A walking tour will then be devoted to the heritage of the 1920s, a symbol of the city's ability to rise from the ruins of the First World War.
-Reims offers an eclectic mix of neo-classical, late Art Nouveau and Art Deco architecture.
+A walking tour will then focus on the heritage of the 1920s, symbolising the city’s ability to rise from the ruins of the First World War.
+Reims thus offers an architectural eclecticism blending Neoclassicism, late Art Nouveau, and Art Deco.

 Thursday 3 April 2025